 Skip to content

-A no-hype guide to the best running apps for marathon training: what features actually matter, common failure patterns, and how to choose based on your schedule.
+A category-first checklist to choose a running app for marathon training: what matters, what to avoid, and how to pick based on your schedule.

 Comparison lens